Szeretni/ttks0500-protocol-programming/assignments/06/README.md

-An example specification "Derpy File Transfer Protocol (DFTP)" given by our teacher is implemented completely.

-["Files"](./05/files/) folder has some files to play around with and [exampleOutputs.md](./05/exampleOutputs.md) has examples of every requirement in the spec.
+# TODO Protocol

+The server maintains a todo file with todo items.
+The server's client handling is multithreaded so multiple clients are allowed.
+When the threads are accessing the todo file for read/write purposes, the file is locked in order to avoid a data race.

+Multithreaded server is important because the server is not blocked while a single client connection is handled.
+Implementing mutual exclusion to the todo file is important because the client threads cannot write to it simultaneously.
+The reading of the todo file also requires a lock in order to avoid dirty reads should a client thread modify the file at the same time.

+Logging is used to prove that the mutex works as intended.
+See [debug log](debug.log) for logging information about how the threads manages the lock.
+For example, thread 2 acquires the lock and thread 3 is trying to get it.
+Thread 3 has to wait until thread 2 is done with the lock.

+[Specification of the protocol](spec.md) is available.
+The spec is based on the assignment 4's spec.

+Different example [request-response outputs](outputs.md) are available.

+## Example usage

-Example usage of the client: python client.py localhost 1234 "LIST 0 ."
+Example usage of the client: python client.py localhost 8888 "LIST 0 ."

-Example usage of the server: python server.py localhost 1234
+Example usage of the server: python server.py localhost 8888

 Author: [Hannu Oksman](https://student.labranet.jamk.fi/~L2912/)